Application Security Best Practices 2025

 Your security audit checklist should cover 6 main areas: 1) Authentication & Access Control - MFA, RBAC, session management, 2) Data Protection - encryption at rest/transit, key management, backups, 3) Application Security - OWASP Top 10 compliance, SAST/DAST/SCA results, dependency vulnerabilities, 4) Infrastructure Security - network segmentation, firewall rules, patch management, container/Kubernetes security, 5) Monitoring & Logging - SIEM, security events, audit trails, incident detection, 6) Compliance - GDPR/SOC2/ISO27001 requirements, documentation, policies.
 Plus annual penetration test by external vendor and quarterly vulnerability assessments.
 Use standards: NIST Cybersecurity Framework, CIS Benchmarks, OWASP ASVS.

-You've reached the end of this guide - now it's time for action.
-Application security in 2025 isn't optional, it's a business necessity for your company.
-We've covered five key areas: OWASP Top 10 shows the most critical threats to your application, DevSecOps integrates cybersecurity into your development workflow, automated testing (SAST/DAST/SCA) ensures continuous validation, API security protects modern architectures, and compliance frameworks (GDPR/SOC2/ISO27001) require specific technical safeguards.
+Application security in 2025 is a business necessity.
+This guide covered five areas: OWASP Top 10 and the most common threats, DevSecOps integrated into your development workflow, automated testing (SAST/DAST/SCA) for continuous validation, API security for modern architectures, and compliance frameworks (GDPR/SOC2/ISO27001) with their specific technical requirements.

 Need help securing your application?

-I specialize in comprehensive security assessments, DevSecOps implementation, fixing OWASP Top 10 vulnerabilities, automated security testing, and preparing for compliance audits (GDPR/SOC2/ISO27001).
-I've conducted dozens of security audits and helped companies secure their applications against attacks.
-Let's schedule a free 30-minute consultation where we'll discuss your application security.
+I do security assessments, DevSecOps implementation, OWASP Top 10 vulnerability remediation, automated security testing, and compliance audit preparation (GDPR/SOC2/ISO27001).
+I've run dozens of security audits and helped companies lock down their applications.
+Schedule a free 30-minute consultation and we can look at your specific situation.